dario-piotrowicz/vite-environment-6.0.0-alpha-experimentations/examples/remix-app-workerd/README.md

-# Remix App Workerd Example
+# Remix App Cloudflare Example

-Minimal Remix application that uses the `vite-environment-provider-workerd` package to run the app's server side code inside workerd.
+Minimal Remix application that uses the `vite-environment-provider-cloudflare` package to run the app's server side code inside workerd.

 > [!Note]
 > The `@remix-run/dev` package is a build generated from the code at: